MultiMerch is an online marketplace solution for OpenCart.

 Since MultiMerch creates a completely new set of front store pages for vendors, we've had experience with dozens of OpenCart themes over the past years.

-Some OpenCart themes are great, some are awful, most are something in between.
+Some OpenCart themes are great, some are awful, most are something in between – so choosing a great OpenCart theme may be tricky.

 While I don't want to specifically mention the awful ones here, this is the MultiMerch list of our favorite OpenCart themes in 2018: